-Definition 29 (Uniform rate environment).
-A rate environment Δ is said uniform iff all x in $\mathsf{Dom}(\Delta)$ have the same rate scalability in Δ .
+Definition 30 (Uniform rate environment).
+A rate environment Δ is said uniform iff all x in $\mathsf{Dom}(\Delta)$ have the same rate-scalability in Δ , $\Delta(x)$.

-Environments of identifiers that are all rate-scalable are decorated with a rate scalability of 1: Δ^1 .
-For other expressions, the environment will be decorated with a 0 value: Δ^0 .
+Environments of identifiers that are all rate-scalable are decorated with a rate-scalability of 1: Δ^1 .
+For rate-fix expressions, the environment will be decorated with a 0 value: Δ^0 .

+Proposition 31.
 In the sequel, all rate-scalable rate environments are uniform.